cartertemm/codestats/readme.md

 ## contributing

-If you find an issue or would like to contribute, use the issue tracker or get in contact.
+If you find a problem or would like to contribute, use the issue tracker or get in contact.
 I'd prefer issues be opened before pull requests, however.

+## Todo

+* implement the possibility for modular use.
+* add support for detection based on more than file extensions alone, possibly with linguist.
+This is a current issue, e.g. Objective C and C/C++ header files share a common extension.
+* make module distributable on PYPI, complete with CLI script

 ## Contact